Upper West Side Story: Production

 The episode was written by Alexandra McNally and Jim Campolongo.
 It was McNally's fifth episode since joining the series during the second season, and Campolongo's sixth overall.
 It was their first time to collaborate on an episode.
 "Upper West Side Story" was directed by Russell Lee Fine, his third directing credit for the series after the episodes "Payback" and "On Guard".
 Working titles for the episode included "Well Endowed" and "Hangin' with Mr. Cooper".
 It was first reported on July 11, 2011 that Dylan Baker and Elizabeth Gillies would appear in an episode of White Collar as Andy Woods and his daughter.
 Other guest stars to appear in the episode include Graham Phillips.

 Series star Tim DeKay stated that he enjoyed working on the episode, in part because it was primarily a standalone.
 Bomer said, speaking of "Upper West Side Story", that he enjoys portraying different aspects of Neal's undercover roles.
 Bomer stated that he received a phone call from Campolongo requesting that he memorize a Byron poem by the next morning.
 The poem was ultimately included in a scene in which Neal is teaching an English class.
 Kenny Herzog of The A.V.
 Club pointed out that the episode contained various references to Shakespearian and Victorian-era literature, specifically mentioning Romeo and Juliet.
 He stated that these metaphors helped move the plot forward.

 Reception

 Ratings

 The initial broadcast of the episode drew 3.472 million viewers, and earned a 1.1 rating in the 18–49 demographic.
-"Upper West Side Story" ranked seventh place among cable series for the night in the 18–49 demographic and fourth in its timeslot, surpassed by Teen Mom 2, Storage Wars, and The Game.
+"Upper West Side Story" ranked seventh place among cable series for the night in the 18–49 demographic and fourth in its time slot, surpassed by Teen Mom 2, Storage Wars, and The Game.
 The original broadcast of the episode overlapped with the 2012 State of the Union Address for the first 17 minutes; however, viewership for the episode increased slightly from the previous week.